mac-codes/CSharpPractice/README.md

 ### Six parts of a For statement

 1. The `for` keyword.
-2. A set of parenthesis that defines the conditions of for iteration.
-The parentheses contain three distinct parts, separated by the end of statement operator, a semi-colon.
+2. A set of `parenthesis` that defines the conditions of for iteration.
+The parentheses contain **three distinct parts**, separated by the end of statement operator, a semi-colon.
-3. The first part defines and initializes the iterator variable.
+3. INITIALIZER:The **first part** defines and initializes the iterator variable.
 In this example: `int i = 0`.
-This section is referred to as the initializer.
-4. The second part defines the completion condition.
+4. CONDITION: The **second part** defines the completion condition.
 In this example: `i < 10`.
 In other words, the runtime will continue to iterate over the code in the code block below the for statement while `i` is less than `10`.
 When `i` becomes equal to `10`, the runtime stops executing the for statement's code block.
-The docs refer to this section as the condition.
-5. The third part defines the action to take after each iteration.
+5. ITERATOR: The **third part** defines the action to take after each iteration.
 In this case, after each iteration, `i++` will increment the value of `i` by 1.
-The docs refer to this section as the iterator.
-6. Finally, the code block.
+6. BODY: **Finally**, the code block.
 The code block contains the code that will be executed for each iteration.
 Notice that the value of `i` is referenced inside of the code block.
-The docs refer to this section as the body.

 ## While Loops
 While loops allows a block of code to be executed repeatedly as long as a specific condition remains true.
 ```csharp